 (A) MORPHOLOGY

 Eryngium maritimum is a slightly succulent xerophyte (Fig. 4) with adaptations including a well-developed root system and other scleromorphological traits (Delf 1912; Hanson 1950; Hegi 1975).
 Thus, the above-ground parts are more or less fleshy and, due to surface waxes, are greyish-blue sometimes greenish, or bluish throughout (Mathias & Lincoln 1941).
 The root and stem have a thick cambium with internal phelloderm and a very thick secondary cortex develops (Wolff 1913).
-The cortex and the pith/medulla of the napiform taproot contain many oil channels (Eberle 1979).
+The cortex and the pith/medulla of the napiformed taproot contain many oil channels (Eberle 1979).

 The stele/vascular bundles of the stem are interfascicular.
 The secondary bark has clearly visible medullary rays/vascular rays, and oil channels.
 Glands with calcium oxalate occur in the secondary bark as well as in the cortical parenchyma/cortex and in the pith (Erikson 1896).